This question is a question that people have asked me a few times, and each time, I see it as a trick question.

 5. Social Community and Discussion Sites

-These types of social media platforms tap into the Internet’s never-ending thirst for questions and answers.
-People see content threads and join them to see what people are commenting or saying.
-Even if you have a lesser-known brand, you can still see what people are saying about different topics in your industry.
+These social media platforms tap into the Internet’s never-ending thirst for questions and answers.
+People see content threads and join them to see what people are commenting on or saying.
+Even if you have a lesser-known brand, you can still see what people say about different industry topics.

 Many people turn to these forums for answers or to see if people have similar problems.
 People post about topics that vary from finance to politics to funny videos.Social networks are one of the most well-known types of social media.
 Click To Tweet